lulzzz/documentation-1/docs/index.md

 * Product Service - This is an ASP.NET Core Web API that manages product data.
 * Order Service - This is an ASP.NET Core Web API that manages order data.
 * Identity Service - This is an ASP.NET MVC application that provides single-sign-on for the frontend website and provides authorization services for the Web APIs.
-* Store Front End - This is an ASP.NET Core MVC application that will serve as our store front end website.
+* Store Frontend - This is an ASP.NET Core MVC application that will serve as our store front end website.

 ### High Availability